How are we doing?

 Not Sustained: the investigation finds that there is insufficient evidence to prove or disprove the allegation.

 Sustained: the investigation discloses the alleged misconduct did in fact occur in the manner or degree stated.

 Sustained with Qualifications: the investigation discloses that the action complained about did in fact occur, but not in the manner or to the degree stated.

 If the complaint is Sustained, one or more of the following actions will be taken:

 Oral reprimand: placed in employee's personnel file.

 Suspension: employee is suspended from duty without pay.

 What will you be told?

-Once the investigation has been completed and approved by the Chief of Police, the investigating supervisor will contact the complainant and the outcome of the investigation will be explained.
+Once the investigation has been completed and approved, the investigating supervisor will contact the complainant and the outcome of the investigation will be explained.
 The city must comply with state and federal laws pertaining to employee privacy rights, therefore only the finding will be disclosed.